 Szimpla Kert Sunday Farmers Market

 The hip and trendy BoHo nightlife spot, Szimpla Kert, transforms every Sunday, bringing local farmers and artists together for a one-of-a-kind market.
 Grab your morning coffee as you peruse booths nestled in the Ruin courtyard teeming with local and organic honey, syrups, meats, cheeses, and crafts.
 The goal of the market is to bring the community together, so you will also have the opportunity to contribute to charitable and local causes.
+There are also performances by musicians and street artists.

-This market is located on a small side street near the Káldy Gyula and Király Ute intersection.
+This market is on a small side street near the Káldy Gyula and Király Ute intersection.
 You enter under a gate with a big sign saying Gozsdu Udvar.

 Fashion makes us all unique, and Szputnyik acknowledges this by creating a fashion line that plays with vintage and modern styles.
 This allows you to create a look that is just for you.
 With two stores in Budapest, you can shop as much as you want and take your new kick-ass, foreign style back to your hometown!